Whilst summer is often the busiest time of year for pest infestations, pests don’t just disappear when the nights start drawing in.

 Squirrel infestations are much less common than rat problems; however, when the temperatures drop, their survival instincts will kick in just the same, and they will enter your property looking for shelter and warmth.

 Typically squirrels will use tree branches to climb up to your roofline and enter via the smallest of holes in fascias and soffits.
 They will then make their nests in your loft space.
 Lofts make an ideal home for squirrels as they are often full of materials they can build their nests from and are usually quiet, warm areas of the house.
+It’s also common to implement squirrel-proofing solar panels treatments, as they sometimes nest underneath, causing irreparable damage.

 As with all rodents, they will chew through anything they can find whilst leaving a trail of excrement behind, creating both structural damages to your home and a health risk to anyone living on the property.